 Littering by the general public contributes to trash and debris pollutants in public parking facilities at SAN.
 Any erosion from landscaped areas within parking lots can be a sediment pollutant source.
 Fluid leaks from vehicles on roads or in parking facilities are a potential source of pollutants such as oils, fuel, antifreeze, etc. Atmospheric deposition (fallout from automobile emissions and other sources), vehicle use and emissions, asphalt and concrete surfaces, and peeling or crumbling paint from parking lot painting can introduce particulate copper and zinc into the storm drain system at SAN.
-In addition, over-irrigation in parking lot landscaped areas can mobilize nutrients, bacteria, metals, and pesticides.
 The physical removal of particulates because of attachment to fine particulates (in particular, the binding of heavy metals from outdoor road and parking lot facility surfaces to fine grain sediment) may lessen the pollutant load transferred to receiving waters.

 The San Diego Bay WQIP includes strategies for reaching water quality goals for copper and zinc in wet weather discharges (the focused priority water quality condition for the Authority).
-Strategies that are related to road and parking facility sweeping and maintenance of landscaped areas that the Authority will implement in accordance with the WQIP schedule include (1) determining and implementing optimal street sweeping locations and frequencies to maximize pollutant removal, (2) enhancing street sweeping through equipment replacement, (3) enhancing tenant and high pollutant-generating area BMP inspections and enforcement; and (4) continuing training and public education.
+Strategies that are related to road and parking facility sweeping that the Authority will implement in accordance with the WQIP schedule include (1) determining and implementing optimal street sweeping locations and frequencies to maximize pollutant removal, (2) enhancing street sweeping through equipment replacement, (3) enhancing tenant and high pollutant-generating area BMP inspections and enforcement; and (4) continuing training and public education.

-Table 6-4 shows minimum BMPs for road and parking facility sweeping and repair, and maintenance of landscaped areas.
+Table 6-4 shows minimum BMPs for road and parking facility sweeping and repair.
 Descriptions of these BMPs can be found in Appendix B.